hasura/ndc-spec/specification/src/tutorial/mutations/procedures.md

 It then deletes all articles in the application state which match the predicate, and returns a list of the deleted rows.

-The function  delegates to the `eval_field` function to evaluate each requested field in turn, and returns a single row and column (named `__value`) containing the result.
+This function delegates to the `eval_nested_field` function to evaluate any nested fields, and returns the selected fields in the result:

 ```rust,no_run,noplayground
 {{#include ../../../../ndc-reference/bin/reference/main.rs:execute_delete_articles}}